dojoengine/book/docs/pages/tutorial/dojo-starter.md

 }
 ```

 Awesome, now let's work with subscriptions to get real-time updates.
-Let's clean up your workspace on the GraphiQL IDE and input the following subscription:
+Let's clean up your workspace on the GraphQL IDE and input the following subscription:

 ```graphql
 subscription {